swcarpentry/shell-novice/_episodes/04-pipefilter.md

 >
 > but don't type `*.pdb` (or anything else) after the command?
 > Since it doesn't have any filenames, `wc` assumes it is supposed to
-> process standard input, so it just sits there and waits for us to give
+> process input given at the command prompt, so it just sits there and waits for us to give
 > it some data interactively.
 From the outside, though, all we see is it
 > sitting there: the command doesn't appear to do anything.
 >